 Gupta Wessler Fellowship

-Each year, our firm seeks out a new attorney with exceptional writing ability, the capacity to think rigorously and creatively about the law, strong advocacy instincts, collaborative spirit, and a genuine passion for public interest work.
+Each year, our firm seeks out at least one new attorney with exceptional writing ability, the capacity to think creatively about the law, strong advocacy instincts, and a genuine passion for public interest work.
 Judicial clerkship experience and experience in both public interest and appellate litigation are preferred.

 The fellowship is ideally suited for a current or recent judicial law clerk interested in embarking on a career as a public interest litigator.
 Fellows are fully integrated into all aspects of the firm’s work and receive significant responsibility for cutting-edge appellate, constitutional, and complex litigation.
 They are expected to hit the ground running by researching and drafting briefs under close supervision and mentorship by the firm’s attorneys.
 Fellows may also play a critical role in monitoring developments in the U.S. Supreme Court and other courts, and in analyzing potential new cases for the firm.